Simba14/Bangers-n-Mash/README.md

 ## Things To Improve On
 - Allow users to add their own sets
-- I would like to more detailed unit tests that check whether the correct props have been passed from parent to child.
+- I would like to write more detailed unit tests that check whether the correct props have been passed from parent to child.